jpsca/formidable/docs/content/fields/nested.md

 ---
-title: FormSet
+title: NestedForms
 ---

-::: formidable.FormSet members=no
+::: formidable.NestedForms members=no

 This is a powerful field.
 The idea is to allow users to dynamically add or remove one or more instances of a subform.